|For info on the closure-complement theorem, see Gardner and Jackson’s extensive paper

 How small can the topology (system of subsets) be in a topological space (space type) that contains a “14‑set” (single seed set that maximizes the generated family under the operations of closure of complement)?

-It is characterized within our framework by this 7-tuple:
+It is characterized within our framework as follows:

 If we weaken the space type in this question to closure space by removing the topological closure axiom ∅ = ∅ and weakening additivity to A ⋃ B ⊇ A ⋃ B, the answer is 14 (see Theorem 3 on page 6 of [1982 Soltan EV.
 P. Soltan, Problems of Kuratowski Type, English translation by Mark Bowron, Math Transit.com, 2012, 18 pp.]).
 Soltan presents a 6‑point closure space that minimizes (under the “maximal” family condition) not only the system of closed sets (14 sets), but the space as well.